faasm/faasm/docs/host_interface.md

 # Faasm Host Interface

 To execute functions compiled to WebAssembly, Faasm must define an interface that allows these functions to interact with the underlying host and runtime.

-This interface must support a subset of standard POSIX-like syscalls, as well as serverless-specific tasks such as state management, and invoking other functions.
+Faasm is primarily a serverless runtime, hence its interface supports state management, building chains of invoked functions, and handling communication with the wider system.

+Faasm also targets legacy applications and libraries, hence must support a number of POSIX-like system calls.

+Faasm uses a modified version of [WASI](https://wasi.dev/), and a fork of [wasi-libc](https://github.com/Shillaker/wasi-libc).

 ## Function invocation and chaining